 We have all heard about corporate social responsibility but have no idea what Individual Social Responsibility (ISR) means.
-Individual social responsibility necessarily means an individual’s responsibility towards the community where he lives and thrives, especially in developing countries and communities.
+Individual social responsibility necessarily means an individual’s responsibility towards the community where he lives and thrives with the contribution from the communities.
 It involves creating a value chain, one person at a time, to help the underprivileged members of the society and being involved in their growth and path to glory.
 One might wonder whether ISR differs from CSR.
 It definitely does; CSR is generally dictated by the corporate based on their own ideologies and corporate culture whereas ISR has more to do with how one individually reflects on the society.

 Kusum Foundation is a humble ISR initiative that involves empowering the society by equipping them with an education and skill set.